-A. Maturity of Debt: The duration of a debt issue shall be consistent, to the extent possible, with the economic or useful life of the improvement or asset that the issue is financing.
-The final maturity of the debt shall be equal to or less than the useful life of the assets being financed, and the average life of the financing shall not exceed 120% of the average life of the assets being financed.
+A. Maturity of Debt: The average life of a debt issue shall be consistent, to the extent possible, with the average reasonably expected economic or useful life of the improvements or assets that the issue is financing.
+The weighted average maturity of the financing shall not exceed 120% of the average life of the assets being financed.
 In addition, the District shall consider the overall impact of the current and future debt burden of the financing when determining the duration of the debt issue.